 Lutheran Church Endowment Fund.
 Essentially, if the

-the Endowment Fund.
+into the Endowment Fund.

 of the endowment fund are very specific as to organizational

 structure, Investment options, and the ultimate disbursement of

 funds.
 The Fund is administered by the Endowment Fund Committee,

 chaired by the Director of Finance, plus 4 members of the